henriquecastror/open-code-community/content/authors/BernardoMendes/_index.md

 ---
 # Display name
-title: Bernado Mendes (membro desde 2021/05)
+title: Bernando Mendes (membro desde 2021/05)

 # Username (this should match the folder name)
 authors: